Therapy for Depression

 therapy for depression

-These symptoms additionally result in one experiencing significant distress or impairment in social, occupational, or other important areas of functioning (APA, 2000).
+In addition, these symptoms cause significant distress or impairment in social, occupational, or other important areas of functioning (APA, 2000).

-It is important to note that the experience of depression can often prevent a person from asking for the help they need.
-For example, it is not uncommon for many who are depressed, to feel that their problems are small in comparison to those who are worse off, and that others are more deserving of a therapist's time and attention.
-Moreover, many people struggling with depression feel that their situation is hopeless, and that therapy could not help them.
-I talked about these mental obstacles in a video post on psychological roadblocks to therapy.
-Clients seeking depression treatment and therapy should recognize that this is part of what it is to be depressed.
-Feelings of hopelessness are common, and can make it difficult to see a way out of the psychological pain.
+For example, many who are depressed, often feel that their problems are small in comparison to those who are worse off.
+You may therefore believe that others are more deserving of a psychologist’s time and attention.
+It is also common for people struggling with depression to feel that their situation is hopeless.
+They may strongly believe that therapy would not help them.
+As a matter of fact, I talked about such mental obstacles in a video, psychological roadblocks to therapy.
+Those seeking therapy for depression should try to recognize that this is part of what it is to be depressed.
+Given the above, it can be very difficult to see a way out of the psychological pain.

 Suicide

-Psychologists in Halifax provide Therapy for Depression and Suicidal ThinkingSometimes the severity of depression can reach a point where suicide begins to look like a viable option.
-Though the underlying causes that give rise to suicidal thoughts and feelings can be very different across individuals, the act of suicide is almost always seen as a solution to escape some mental anguish or emotional turmoil.
-A completed suicide is very difficult to predict, so all suicidal thoughts or feelings need to be taken seriously.
-Some especially significant risk factors include the following:
+Psychologists in Halifax provide Therapy for Depression and Suicidal ThinkingSometimes the severity of depression can reach a point where suicide becomes a consideration.
+The underlying causes that give rise to suicidal thoughts and feelings can vary across individuals.
+Even so, the act of suicide is almost always an attempt to escape some mental anguish or emotional turmoil.
+Nevertheless, a completed suicide is very difficult to predict.
+All suicidal thoughts or feelings should thus be taken seriously.
+Some especially significant risk factors include:

 • A plan for suicide (thought has been given to how to end one’s life)